 - Hotel rooms

-- Cameras may record footage from neighboring front yards and other areas in clear and open view of the public.
+- Cameras may record footage from neighboring front yards and other areas in open view of the public

-- Surveillance is not allowed in private indoor areas such as bedrooms or bathrooms.
+- Surveillance is not permitted in private indoor spaces, such as bedrooms or bathrooms

 Install a Custom Security System in Arizona